 4. If you are going to insist on including "obey" in the list of vows, then both parties need to be prepared to say it to each other.
 That's fair.

-5. Speaking of things that are said at weddings, I usually leave out the line: "If anyone here knows of any reason why these two should not be wed, let them speak now or forever hold their piece."
+5. Speaking of things that are said at weddings, I won't include the line: "If anyone here knows of any reason why these two should not be wed, let them speak now or forever hold their peace."
 This is awkward!
 Also, when it's done, everyone kinda gives a sigh of relief.
 I don't include it in the weddings.
 Instead, I ask for the couple to declare their intention publicly to be married and that each of them comes to the ceremony free of any pressure or influence.
 I also ask the families and the guests/witnesses to voice their support too.
 That's good enough for me.

 7. Something unforeseen will happen during the wedding; it adds to the day.
 Laugh at it now or laugh at it later.
 It's not the end of the world and it never "spoils" the wedding.